-In the years 1994-2001 Rybczynski worked in Germany.
-First, at the CBF Studios in Berlin, he was developing new production techniques in the areas of image compositing and motion control photography (he holds several innovative patents in that area and in computer programs).
-Later, in Cologne, he continued his research and was a Professor of Experimental Film at the Academy of Media Arts.
+In the years 1994-2001, Rybczynski worked in Germany.
+First, at the CBF Studios in Berlin, he was developing new production techniques in the areas of image compositing and motion control photography, holding several innovative patents in that area and in computer programs.
+Later, in Cologne, he continued his research and was a C-4 Professor of Experimental Film at the Academy of Media Arts.

 In 2001 Zbig moved back to Los Angeles and until 2006 he worked on the development of image-related technologies for the Los Angeles based companies Ultimatte and iMatte.

 In 2009, Zbig moved to Poland, taking up residence in Wroclaw, where he was head of the development and design of the state-of-the-art film studio for the production of special effects, multi-layer film images, and also an institute for education and research into images "The Audiovisual Technology Center" (CeTA).
 The opening took place in 2013 CeTA.

 The whole project was financed by the Polish government.
 Unfortunately, Zbig discovered that the administrative team assigned to him by the authorities for project development was involved in embezzlement of public funds.
 After publicly revealing the corruption of state officials and after a year of unsuccessful attempts to fight the corrupt system, Zbig decided to return to the States.